List of Catholic dioceses in Great Britain and Ireland

-These lists the Catholic dioceses of the Catholic Church in the United Kingdom.
 The Catholic Church is not organised on a state basis in the United Kingdom.
 In the island of Great Britain, the Church is organised into two separate hierarchies or episcopal conferences: the Catholic Church in England and Wales, and the Catholic Church in Scotland.
-In the island of Ireland, Northern Ireland is a constitutional part of the United Kingdom.
-No separate episcopal conference exists for Northern Ireland; instead, the Church is part of the hierarchy or episcopal conferences of the Catholic Church in Ireland.
+In the island of Ireland, while Northern Ireland is a constitutional part of the United Kingdom, no separate episcopal conference exists for Northern Ireland; instead, the Church is part of the hierarchy or episcopal conferences of the Catholic Church in Ireland.
 There are also a number of Eastern Catholic dioceses in the UK.

-Latin Rite Dioceses

-Latin Rite Dioceses in Great Britain

-Within the island of Great Britain, the Episcopal Conference of England and Wales has five provinces, subdivided into 22 dioceses; the Episcopal Conference of Scotland has two provinces, subdivided into 8 dioceses.